My Instax Mini 11 Photos Are Coming Out Black: 7 Reasons Why

 Please, not the freezer!

-Consider the fridge as an option if you know you won’t be using the film for a long time.
+Consider the fridge if you know you won’t be using the film for a long time.

 Ensure the films are safely in their box and out of the way of any liquids.
-If you keep your Instax films in the fridge, you will need to lay them out (not in direct sunlight) for a while to ensure the chemicals are adequately activated before shooting.
+If you keep your Instax films in the fridge, you must lay them out (not in direct sunlight) for a while to ensure the chemicals are adequately activated before shooting.

-Yes, just like all good things in life, even your Instax films have an expiry date, so if you don’t use them, you’ll lose them.
+Yes, just like all good things in life, even your Instax films have an expiry date, so you’ll lose them if you don’t use them.
 For the best results with the Instax film, you should always try and use your film within one year of the production date.

 You can find the production date at the bottom of the back of the film’s box.

-Instax films should stay in good condition for about two or three years, but the longer you leave your film, the more likely your photo is to come out black.
+Instax films should stay in good condition for about two or three years, but the longer you leave your film, the more likely your photo will come out black.

-In case you’re not familiar with how to correctly insert the Mini 11 film, here’s my step-by-step guide on how to put film in the Instax Mini 11.
+In case you’re not familiar with correctly inserting the Mini 11 film, here’s my step-by-step guide on how to put film in Instax Mini 11.

 If the lens isn’t fully extended when taking the picture, the shutter cannot fire correctly, leaving you with a black film.